I’m Not Booing, I’m Saying “Bruuuuuuuuuuuuuuuuuuuuuuce!”

 Alas, The Bruce Museum was originally built as a private home in 1853 for lawyer, clergyman and historian Francis Lister Hawks.
 Robert Moffat Bruce (1822-1908), a wealthy textile merchant and member of the New York Cotton Exchange, bought the house and property in 1858.
 In 1908, Robert Moffat Bruce deeded his property to the Town of Greenwich, stipulating that it be used as “a natural history, historical, and art museum for the use and benefit of the public.”
 The first exhibition ever at the Bruce Museum took place in 1912 and featured works by local artists known as the Greenwich Society of Artists, several of whom were members of the Cos Cob Art Colony.

 Especially when you’re located in Greenwich and probably get more donations, corporate and private, than 99% of the museums across the state.
-But I digress and I’m sorry Mike and I never hooked up.
+But I digress and I’m sorry that Mike and I never hooked up.
 As penance for these two transgressions, I’m going to copy and paste liberally from the Bruce’s website.
-They certainly have put together one of the top 10 museum websites in the state and need to be commended for that.
+They certainly have put together a top notch museum websites in the state and need to be commended for that.

 Well, check this out: “A common mondegreen in the song is the perception that, following the title line, Jeff Lynne shouts “Bruce!”
 However, according to liner notes, he is actually saying a made-up word “Grroosss”.
 This is similar to a German word for “greeting”, Grüß, possibly referring to the Austrian and Bavarian greeting Grüß Gott that the group would have heard while recording the album in Munich.
 However, after the song’s release, so many people had misinterpreted the word as “Bruce” that Jeff Lynne actually began to sing the word as “Bruce” for fun at live shows.”